pryv/dev-site/source/faq-api.md

 ### Is there a search tool to retrieve a username from the user information (name, surname, etc) ?

-It is possible to retrieve a username from an email address: https://api.pryv.com/reference-system/#get-username-from-email.
+It is possible to retrieve a username from an email address: [Get username from email](/reference-system/#get-username-from-email).
 This is useful for email authentication or if the user has lost his password.

 ## Authentication